Galleria Borghese logo

 (Serina c.
 1480 - Venice 1528)

-The painting is documented as a work belonging to Cardinal Scipione Borghese.
-A very popular iconographic theme during the 16th and 17th centuries, the subject is drawn from the legendary episode of Roman history whose protagonist was Lucretia, the virtuous wife of Collatinus.
-Abused by Tarquin the Proud’s son, the noblewoman killed herself, thus inducing the Romans to revolt and drive out the tyrants.
-In this work – of which other versions are known – the artist renews his pictorial craft, based on the models of Bellini and Giorgione, through the lesson of Titian’s extraordinary use of colour.
+The painting has been documented in the Borghese collection since 1650.
+The subject, which became a highly successful iconographic theme during the 16th and 17th centuries, is taken from the legendary episode in Roman history which features Lucretia, the virtuous wife of Collatinus.
+Having been violated by the son of Tarquinius the Proud, the noblewoman preferred to kill herself, which incited the Romans to revolt and drive out the tyrants.
+In this work, of which there are other known versions, the artist, through the extraordinary colour palette of Titian, brings some innovations to his training based on the models of Bellini and Giorgione.

 Object details